hypericumimpex/hyp-smart-coupons/readme.txt

 IMPORTING COUPONS IN BULK
 Refer to the "sample.csv" file in the plugin root directory.
 Create your import file in the same structure and import it via Coupons administration in WooCommerce.

-Go to "WooCommerce -> Settings" from Wordpress sidebar menu for additional settings for this plugin.
+Go to "WooCommerce -> Settings -> Smart Coupons" from Wordpress sidebar menu for additional settings for this plugin.